AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 The Unstoppable Community Grant (UCG) is based on a staking grant mechanism, which in turn is based on Astar dApp Staking.
 In this mechanism, support for dApps arises from staking tokens on the dApp that is within the program and not through direct token transfers.

-This means that the Astar Community Council (ACC) temporarily manage part of the [Community Treasury](https://astar.subscan.io/account/YQnbw3oWxBju7z5CRVoq1K6JzwDaj6DNePwdc2R2fG7jdix)’s ASTR holdings to stake on the approved dApp, rather than spending or distributing tokens.
+This means that the Astar Community Council (ACC) temporarily manages part of the [Community Treasury](https://astar.subscan.io/account/YQnbw3oWxBju7z5CRVoq1K6JzwDaj6DNePwdc2R2fG7jdix)’s ASTR holdings to stake on the approved dApp, rather than spending or distributing tokens.

 During the grant period, this staking position creates a mutual benefit:

  * The dApp receives an immediate boost in visibility and reward generation, as the UCG allocation promotes it directly to Tier 3 in dApp Staking, enabling higher daily rewards and helping the team build and grow their project faster.
- * The Community Treasury continues to earn staking yields (APR) on the allocated tokens, ensuring that Treasury funds remain productive and generate value for the ecosystem even while being used for grants.
+ * The Community Treasury continues to earn staking yield (APR) on the allocated tokens, ensuring that Treasury funds remain productive and generate value for the ecosystem even while being used for grants.

 Every project that joins the Unstoppable Community Grant (UCG) program receives the necessary staking allocation from the [Community Treasury](https://astar.subscan.io/account/YQnbw3oWxBju7z5CRVoq1K6JzwDaj6DNePwdc2R2fG7jdix) to be promoted to Tier 3 in the current dApp Staking cycle.